Multi-sample analyses

 Sample6 Mesenchyme 10 146

-We can see that in our case we don’t have low quality samples and we don’t need to filter out any of them.
+We can see that in our case we don’t have low quality samples, so there is no need for such a filtering step.

 R